brettCole/Lets-get-cookin/README.md

 # Lets Get Cookin

 Lets Get Cookin is a simple recipe manager app.
-This app includes recipe creation and editing.
-But also the ability to rate and review a recipe and also add a recipe to a user's favorites list.
+This app includes recipe creation with editing.
+Also gives the user the ability to rate and review a recipe.
+The user has the ability to add a recipe to their favorites list if they like it.

-## Installation -
+## Installation Instructions -

-To use clone this repository to your computer and then run the following commands:
+To use clone this repository to your computer and then run the following commands in your terminal:

 ```ruby
 bundle install